India's March palm oil imports jump as Ukraine sun oil supplies halt

 India's March palm oil imports jump as Ukraine sun oil supplies halt2 min read .
-Updated: 13 Apr 2022, 01:08 PM IST
+13 Apr 2022

 The higher purchases of palm oil by India, the world's biggest importer of edible oils, could support Malaysian palm oil futures